kaushikb9/em-interviews/problems/smallest-positive-number.md

+Find the smallest positive integer that is missing from an unsorted array

-int[] a = [2,13,14]
+Example: int[] a = [1,2,13,14]

-- Positive integer
-- Smallest possible number.
-- It is not present in the array.
+Answer: 3

 [Similar Problem](https://www.geeksforgeeks.org/find-the-smallest-positive-number-missing-from-an-unsorted-array/)